bravoosonja/recipe-app/README.md

 # Lessons learned
 - The use of `.env` to hide the API key from Github
 - Defining global styles on styled components
+- The use of `dangerouslySetInnerHTML` to render html

 # Acknowledgement
 [Recipe API](https://spoonacular.com/food-api)